 The root is placed into your jawbone and serves as the foundation of your implant.
 The abutment is a metal piece that is placed into the root.
 The crown then attaches to the abutment and serves as your tooth.

 If you are missing multiple teeth, Precision Dental has permanent options that will allow you to smile comfortably and confidently again.
 We offer implant supported dentures if you are missing a full arch, or all of your teeth.
 This solution will give you a smile that is natural-looking and secure so you can eat, speak, and smile without worrying about your dentures moving around in your mouth.
-Call us today to set up a consultation to determine whether implant supported dentures are right for you.
+Call us today to set up a consultation in our Bowling Green office to determine whether implant supported dentures are right for you.

 Dental implants are an investment in your dental health.
 Since implants can last a lifetime with proper oral care, this option is a bit more expensive than less permanent options, like dentures, for missing teeth.
 However, dentures will need to be replaced every few years, making implants a smart investment and more cost-effective in the long run.